riongull/dash-incubator-rules/rules.md

 Bounties that don't meet any of these criteria won't be funded by the Incubator.

-> Kickstarting in Incubator means funding Bounties that initiate projects but include a plan to hand them off to 3rd parties to fund and monetize their longer-term development, including potentially raising individual Proposals to accomplish that.
+> The term Kickstarting is used in the Incubator to mean the funding of Bounties that initiate projects but include a plan to hand them off to 3rd parties to fund and monetize their longer-term development, including potentially raising individual Proposals to accomplish that.

 ## 1.3.2 Roadmap